brianhcruz/brianhcruz.github.io/lab6/index.md

 ## Join the two files and calculate the change over time in percentages of the population whose earnings were below the federal poverty line.

 Finally, a new dataset was created by joining the data from our two starting ones.
-This one is labeled 'wy_poverty_line', and is made by executing a left join to pair the tables based on a common variable (GEOID).
+This one is labeled `wy_poverty_line`, and is made by executing a left join to pair the tables based on a common variable (GEOID).
 The last transformation entailed calculating the change over time in the poverty levels of the counties, done by subtracting the 2005 - 2009 data from the 2015 - 2019 data.
-This generated a new column (labeled 'change') which displays the net change in percentage of people who earned poverty wages.
+This generated a new column (labeled `change`) which displays the net change in percentage of people who earned poverty wages.
 Positive percentages show increases in poverty levels, while negative ones indicate decreases.

 ```{r}